NectarProtocol/documentation/README.md

-But, healthcare has strict data and security protocols and regulations - specifically for personally identifiable data.

-The key to Web3 for healthcare is *personalized medicine* which is made possible by *personalized, identifiable data*.
+The key to Web3 for healthcare is personalized medicine which is made possible by personalized, identifiable data.

-But, “ethical issues related to fair and responsible data usage, as well as privacy, ownership, security, and authentication are paramount.”
+This elevates the importance and necessity of data in Web3.
+It also means that “ethical issues related to fair and responsible data usage, as well as [privacy, ownership, security, and authentication](https://www2.deloitte.com/us/en/insights/topics/digital-transformation/web-3-0-technologies-in-business.html) are paramount.”

-Cutting edge, Web3 innovation cannot ignore data and security protocols and regulations, no matter how outdated the regulations are.

-Additionally, innovation occurs at the enterprise level.

--   The Living Heart Project was initiated by Dassault Systèmes, a company founded in 1981 with €4.5B annual revenues;

--   The personalized knee replacements were conducted at a teaching hospital;

--   The HoloLens shoulder replacement was conducted at a 1,097 bed hospital in France (to compare, Massachusetts General, one of the leading hospitals in the United States, has 1,059 beds - these are large teaching institutions)

--   The remote surgery in China was conducted by a surgeon from Beijing's 301 Hospital which has 4,000 beds

--   While telehealth was started by startups, the leading telehealth company is now valued north of $15B (and they've been HIPAA compliant since they began)

--   And, *in silico* trials are led by researchers which are either in teaching and university institutions or, if a startup, came from teaching and university institutions

-Enterprises do not skimp on data and security practices.

-We’ve also learned, from Web1 through Web2, that public networks (Internet vs. Intranet) and [open source software](https://ieeexplore.ieee.org/document/7160503) are leading factors in innovation.

-The future of healthcare requires a foundation that fosters innovation in an open, accessible, data rich, regulatory compliant way, while remaining flexible enough to accommodate data and security policies that inevitably modernize.
+Using healthcare data is a bit more challenging because of the strict data and security regulations specifically for personally identifiable data.
+And, in general, with the [growing concern](https://www.internetsociety.org/resources/doc/2019/trust-opportunity-exploring-consumer-attitudes-to-iot/) of how personally identifiable data is being used, the regulations around data security are likely to get more strict, not disappear.

+In healthcare’s Web3, it is crucial to balance data security regulations without crushing potential innovation.

+An infrastructure that is compliant with existing and increasing regulations on data security, but also fosters innovation and decentralization can create the balance needed for healthcare’s future in Web3.

-The future of healthcare is built on Nectar.
+This infrastructure is Nectar.

 Introducing: Nectar